Measuring Perceptual Color Differences of Smartphone Photographs: Proposed CD-Net

-Similar in \cite{imai2001perceptual}, the learnable Mahalanobis distance in CD-Net uses the diagonal and off-diagonal entries to include the weighting factors in CIE94 \cite{mcdonald1995cie94} and the hue rotation term in CIEDE2000 \cite{luo2001ciede2000} as special cases.
-Depending on the application, it is convenient to compute a weighted summation of local CD measurements, with weightings based on error visibility \cite{chou2007fidelity,andersson2020flip}, and region of interest \cite{zhang2014vsi,jaramillo2019evaluation}.
-The histogram intersection method presented by Lee \etal \cite{lee2005evaluation} that can compare CDs of spatially distant points is also related to our CD-Net.
+Similarly in~\cite{imai2001perceptual}, the learnable Mahalanobis distance in CD-Net uses the diagonal and off-diagonal entries to include the weighting factors in CIE94~\cite{mcdonald1995cie94} and the hue rotation term in CIEDE2000~\cite{luo2001ciede2000} as special cases.
+Depending on the application, it is convenient to compute a weighted summation of local CD measurements, with weightings based on error visibility~\cite{chou2007fidelity,andersson2020flip}, and region of interest~\cite{zhang2014vsi,jaramillo2019evaluation}.
+The histogram intersection method presented by Lee \etal~\cite{lee2005evaluation} that can compare CDs of spatially distant points is also related to our CD-Net.
 By replacing standard convolutions with dilated convolutions of large receptive field, CD-Net is capable of accomplishing a similar goal.

-\subsubsection{Specification of CD-Net}
+\subsection{Specification of CD-Net}

-The bottom panel of Fig. \ref{fig:network} shows the specification of the coordinate transform in CD-Net, with the design goal of being as lightweight as possible.
-Specifically, motivated by the parameter setting of CIE-recommended formulae \cite{robertson1977cielab, mcdonald1995cie94, luo2001ciede2000} and SSIM \cite{wang2004image}, we instantiate the front-end filter bank with two convolution layers of $1\times1$ and $11\times11$ kernel sizes for pixel-wise and patch-wise processing, respectively (\ie, $T=2$).
+The bottom panel of Fig.~\ref{fig:network} shows the specification of the coordinate transform in CD-Net, with the design goal of being as lightweight as possible.
+Specifically, motivated by the parameter setting of CIE-recommended formulae~\cite{robertson1977cielab, mcdonald1995cie94, luo2001ciede2000} and SSIM~\cite{wang2004image}, we instantiate the front-end filter bank with two convolution layers of $1\times1$ and $11\times11$ kernel sizes for pixel-wise and patch-wise processing, respectively (\ie, $T=2$).
 After feature concatenation and rectification, we use three $1\times1$ convolution layers with LReLU in between.
 The number of convolution channels is initially $64$ and is reduced by a factor of $2$ for the subsequent two layers, and we set the channel number of the last convolution to $C=12$.
 The negative slope coefficient of LReLU is set to $10^{-2}$.
-We exclude all bias terms to enable local scale-invariance of the coordinate transform \cite{mohan2019biasfreedenosing}.
+We exclude the bias term in Eq.~\eqref{eq:standardconv} to enforce the scaling invariance of the coordinate transform~\cite{mohan2019biasfreedenosing} (\ie, $f_\theta(\alpha x) = \alpha f_\theta(x)$, for an arbitrarily fixed scalar, $\alpha$).
 In total, the proposed CD-Net has $14,464$ parameters in $f$ and $78$ parameters in $S$ parameterized by $L$.